Mashi-91/Horaz/README.md

-## Demo Video
+## Walkthrough Video

-Watch the demo video to see Horaz in action:
+Watch the walkthrough video to see Horaz in action:

 [Horaz Demo Video](https://example.com)